the-turing-way/the-turing-way/book/website/ethical-research/ethics-intro.md

 And then we must plan how to store it: who will have access?
 How will security be managed in the case of personal or otherwise sensitive information?
 At the stage of analysis, assumptions can come into play again: how accurate and methodical do we need to be?
 Which methodolgy works best given timescales and other resourcing constraints?
-And then we communicate our results in ways which rely on others interpreting our own interpretations of the data.
+And then we must communicate our results, relying on others to interpret us correctly.

 Science is complex and heavily reliant on the knowledge and values of scientific communities.
-We will elaborate on this later in section 4.
+We will elaborate on the role of values later in chapter 4.